January 1922

 Parkinson (2004), pg

-De Valera intended to submit his Document Number Two to the Dáil as an amendment to the motion before the Dáil in support of the Treaty but this is frustrated on a technicality and he withdraws it.
+De Valera tries to submit his Document Number Two to the Dáil as an amendment to the motion before the Dáil (which is in support of the Treaty) but this is frustrated on a technicality and he withdraws it.
 The document, which is an elaboration of the External Association proposals, is printed in the press the following morning.
 It is given as Appendix 22 in Macardle.

 Macardle (1999), pg 637